AndrewLim1990/AndrewLim1990.github.io/_posts/2017-01-21-simple-movie-recommender.md

 Now that the values for `x` and `beta` are totally random ones.
-Let's now make the inputs that required to use `compute_cost`:
+Let's now make the inputs that are required to use `compute_cost`:

 ```python